Daniel T. Roberts

 Hello, I am a Ph.D.
 Candidate in the Department of Government at Harvard University.
 I will be on the academic job market in Fall 2025.
 My CV can be found [here].

 My first job market paper offers a theory of "Boundary Defense" to explain why policies that limit equal opportunity are resilient, and applies it to the case of early-age school tracking in Germany.
-My broader dissertation also applies this theory to explaining persistent opportunity boundaries in the U.S. and Japan, while further explaining how "Boundary Coalitions" of opportunity outsiders and vested interest groups pursue more ''quiet" reform in the wake of successful boundary defense.
+My broader book project applies this to explaining unequal opportunity in the U.S. and Japan, while also examining how "Boundary Coalitions" of opportunity outsiders and vested interest groups form to pursue more gradual reform in the wake of successful boundary defense.

 My second job market paper examines the politics of the 2018 Dodd-Frank rollback in the US.
-It theorizes that "local dependence" creates coalitions of interest between firms and communities reliant on them, and offers evidence that this explains the 2018 deregulation better than alternatives.
-This builds on insights from both my published research in the Journal of Banking and Finance and my dissertation, previewing future directions of my research agenda on how domestic opportunity politics contributes to global financial instability.
+It theorizes that "local dependence" creates coalitions of interest between firms and localities that depend on them, and offers evidence that this explains the Dodd-Frank rollback better than alternative theories.
+This builds on insights from both my published research in the Journal of Banking and Finance and my book project, previewing future research examining how domestic opportunity politics can contribute to global financial instability.

-My teaching history reflects my subfield-spanning political economy approach, including experience with Comparative Politics, American Education Politics, International Political Economy, Public Policy, and Political Theory.
+My teaching history reflects my broad political economy approach, including experience teaching Comparative Politics, American Education Politics, International Political Economy, Public Policy, and Political Theory.
 This breadth is highlighted in a syllabus on "Opportunity Politics" that I developed and taught as a lead-instructor.

 Feel free to reach out at danielroberts (at) g.harvard.edu if you have any questions!